 Salon Practices and Management is a one-credit course that helps students develop entry-level management skills for the Cosmetology industry.
 Students practice all phases of Cosmetology in a salon setting.
 Upon successful completion of this course, students are able to demonstrate professional work ethics and communication skills, job seeking and management skills and exhibit knowledge of the technology used in salons.
 Students participate in SkillsUSA as an integral part of this instructional program.
-This course will be taught for two consecutive periods during first semester.
 Students must pay the \$90.00 fee at registration.
 This fee covers the cost of the mannequin and consumable supplies students will use in the course and pay for the state board practicum.
 Second year students will also be required to purchase a uniform at a cost of approximately \$35.00.
 Prerequisites: Hair Coloring and Lightening.